Subscription Modal Banner

 No, InstaPay doesn’t have its own app.
 But you can access InstaPay when you send money via the participating e-wallet, bank’s mobile app, or website.

-2. Is transferring money via InstaPay real-time?
+6. Is money transfer via InstaPay real-time?

-3. Can I transfer money to an overseas bank account using InstaPay?
+7. Can I transfer money to an overseas bank account using InstaPay?

 Unfortunately, you can’t use InstaPay to transfer money to an international bank or a bank account created overseas.
 InstaPay is only for Philippine peso fund transfers between savings accounts maintained in the country and participating institutions.
-Visit the InstaPay Philippines website for the complete list of InstaPay ACH participants.[3]

-4. Can I transfer money to a non-participating financial institution?
+8. Can I transfer money to a non-participating financial institution?

 No, you can’t.
 InstaPay operates only between banks and non-bank e-money issuers affiliated with the service.

-5. I got a transaction error while using InstaPay.
+9. I got a transaction error while using InstaPay.
 What should I do?

 Receivers who also encounter an issue with receiving funds via InstaPay Philippines should contact their bank or e-wallet service provider and request for the fund to be returned to the sender.

-6. What is the InstaPay Philippines hotline?
+10. What is the InstaPay Philippines hotline?

 • Webchat: www.bsp.gov.ph (click the BOB icon on the lower right of the page)